Training on climate change adaptation

 Language: English.

-Online training: The Basic Research Diver (BRD) manual is available on the dedicated e-learning platform for self-study.
+Online training: The Citizen Science Toolkit (Basic Research Diver (BRD) manual) is available on the dedicated e-learning platform for self-study.

 Practical training (face-to-face): 9-11 July 2025, Ustica Island, Italy.
 The practical training focuses on four Citizen Science protocols: Fish Visual Census, Mass Mortality, Pinna nobilis and Posidonia oceanica.